 CDR Call Detail Record.
-A single CDR is generated at the end of each uniquely identifies a DSO circuit within the scope of a single SS7 Point
+A single CDR is generated at the end of each billable activity.
+A single billable activity may also generate multiple CDRs.

-CDRs.
+CIC Circuit Identification Code.
+In ANSI SS7, a two-octet number that uniquely identifies a DSO circuit within the scope of a single SS7 Point Code.